ShahsTestingZone/ShahsTestingZone/README.md

 My previous experience includes five years in the Social Housing sector.
 The main focus in my roles have been customer research, user insight and working with a variety of key stakeholders to improve frontline services in Housing.
 This has given me a great deal of knowledge in customer consultations and working with wider teams to deliver more customer-centric solutions.

 Additionally, **I have passed my AWS Solutions Architect Associate qualification** and have a STEM related degree in Aircraft Engineering with Pilot Studies.
-My degree has greatly helped me to understand and deal with complex technical details, solve problems using analytical thinking and present solutions in simple forms either verbally or in written reports.

-**Get in contact with me for juinor Android/AWS roles.**
+**Get in contact with me for juinor 'Android/AWS Developer' roles.**

 </p>